 Know that your loved one will be remembered in the prayers of our parishioners and at Masses during the week of your loved one’s funeral.
 Please let us know if there is anything we can do to assist you, not only during these days, but in the period of grief that follows.

 Sincerely yours in Christ,

-- Make contact with the families after receiving notice of death or prior to death in conjunction with parish visitation ministry to home-bound and sick parishioners
+- Contact with families after receiving notice of death, or prior to death in conjunction with parish visitation ministry to home-bound and sick parishioners

 - Invite family of deceased to All Souls Day Celebration honoring their loved ones